Mental capacity and planning for the future

 You can write your will yourself, but you should get advice if your will isn’t straightforward.
 You need to get your will formally witnessed and signed to make it legally valid.

 If you want to update your will, you need to make an official alteration (called a ‘codicil’) or make a new will.

 If you die without a will, the law says who gets what.

-The Government website 'making a will' is a good source of infomation.
+The Government website page ‘Making a will’ is a good source of information.

 If you make an Advance Statement, Advance Decision or Lasting Power of Attorney, it is important that the people involved in your care know about it.
 There are things that you can do to make people aware of your wishes:

 - Ask your GP to keep photocopies with your medical records.